mrdoob/three.js/threejs/lessons/threejs-primitives.md

 especially common to use primitives to experiment and get started with 3D.
-For the majority of 3D apps it's more common to have an artist make 3D models in a 3D modeling program.
+For the majority of 3D apps it's more common to have an artist make 3D models in a 3D modeling program like [Blender](https://blender.org) or [Maya](https://www.autodesk.com/products/maya/) or [Cinema 4D](https://www.maxon.net/en-us/products/cinema-4d/).
 Later in this series we'll cover making and loading data from several 3D modeling programs.
 For now let's go over some of the available primitives.

+Many of the primitives below have defaults for some or all of their parameters so you can use more or less depending on your needs.

 <div data-primitive="BoxBufferGeometry">A Box</div>
 <div data-primitive="CircleBufferGeometry">A flat circle</div>